 I retired after 31 years teaching elementary school in Alpine School District.
 I also spent 8 years in the Utah State Legislature.

-After retiring, I taught 5th grade at a charter school for a year, spent another year teaching English in China, and again taught at the charter school for two years.
+After retiring, I taught 5th grade at a charter school for a year, spent a year teaching English in China, and again taught at the charter school for two more years.
+I am now again teaching English to post-graduate students at a university in China.